-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 Install Synaptic

 Synaptic is the famous package manager for Ubuntu.
-It was default back in older Ubuntu releases (Like 10.04 LTS).
+It was default back in older Ubuntu releases (Like 10.04 LTS), but was removed many years ago.
 The main feature of Synaptic is the ability to show you all the packages you are looking for in less than a few seconds.
-It’s very efficient to install/remove system packages.
+It’s very efficient to install/remove system packages with it.

-Unfortunately, it was removed from the system in Ubuntu 11.04.
-But still can be installed from the official repositories with a single command (Run it in terminal, Ctrl + Alt + T):
+Unfortunately, it was removed from the default software pool in Ubuntu 11.04.
+But it still can be installed from the official repositories with a single command:

 sudo apt install synaptic